pateatlau/nextjs-portfolio/README.md

 npm run dev
 ```

-The development server will start at `http://localhost:1971`.
+The development server will start at `http://localhost:8888`.
 You can access the application by navigating to this URL in your web browser.

+Production site can be found at `https://portfolio-84fq8sihj-laldingliana-tlau-vantawls-projects.vercel.app/`.